justin-m-lacy/archbot/README.md

 auth.json should not be pushed to any public repository.

+AFTER auth.json is configured, the bot can be run in a number of ways:

+1) npm run start ( or npm run dev )

-Open a command terminal and type: node archbot.js A path to node.js must be in your command path for this to work.
+2) Open a command terminal and run node archbot.js A path to node.js must be in your command path for this to work.

+Linux/Unix Run script:

+3) archrun - bash script to run bot in background process.

+Windows Run script:

-runbot.bat is a simple command script for easily running the Bot in windows.
-After your auth.json file has been configured, you can double click the script to run the bot.
+4) archrun.bat - Double click the script to run the bot.